mdn/kuma/docs/wsgi.rst

         ('me', 'my@email.address'),
     )

 Django will email you the stack trace.
-Provided you've set up `email
+Provided you've set up :doc:`email
-<email.rst>`_.
+<email>`.

 Reloading WSGI
 ==============

-WSGI keeps Python and Kitsune running in an isolated process.
+WSGI keeps Python and Kuma running in an isolated process.
 That means code changes aren't automatically reflected on the server.
 In most default configurations of ``mod_wsgi``, you can simply do this::

-    touch wsgi/kitsune.wsgi
+    touch wsgi/kuma.wsgi

 That will cause the WSGI process to reload.